dani-santos-code/music_inventory/README.md

 6. Run `cd /vagrant/catalog`.

+7. You can skip to the next section ("Running the web app") and get the app running, but in case you're curious about what happens behind the scenes, keep reading below. ⬇️

 **IMPORTANT**:
-When you build your virtual machine, the Vagrantfile will run several package management (`pip`) commands that will install all required dependencies for you behind the scenes automatically, such as:
+When you build your virtual machine, the Vagrantfile runs several package management (`pip`) commands that will install all required dependencies for you behind the scenes automatically, such as:
 - authlib
 - google-api-python-client
 - google-auth
 - flake8

+The configuration of the Vagrantfile was provided by [Udacity](https://github.com/udacity/fullstack-nanodegree-vm)

+Note that `instruments.db`(containing SQL *INSERT* commands to populate the tables) has already been provided for you on this git repo, so there's no need to load dummy data yourself. 😎

+*Careful*: ☠️☠️☠️ If you run DB files manually you might run into problems.
+In case that happens, please delete the file `instruments.db` and run `python loadinstruments.py`

-There is no need to install the dependencies manually. 😄
+*Summarizing*: There is no need to install the dependencies or the dummy data yourself. 🔆

 *Notice*:  In case you want to stop the machine from running on localhost, type in `sudo halt`.Then run, `vagrant halt` to shut down the VM.

-## Linting:

-To make sure PEP style is being followed, you can run `flake8`.
-If it returns nothing, it means all `.py` files have been correctly formatted.

 ## Running the webapp:

 To get the app running, type in `python main.py` which will run the website at http://localhost:8000

+*Make sure you're in the right directory (`/vagrant/catalog`)*

 ## Additional Information About the Project